 How easy it is to get started, configure surveys, and onboard teams without heavy training.

-The channels supported and how flexible the tool is in sending surveys at the right moments.
+The channels supported and how flexible the tool is in sending nps surveys at the right moments.

-How well the platform analyzes open text feedback, detects sentiment, and surfaces patterns.
+How well the platform analyzes open-text nps feedback, detects customer sentiment, and surfaces key drivers and patterns.

 Support for closing the feedback loop through alerts, workflows, and response management.